book a free consultation

 Category: Place

-How my arrival experience at Copenhagen Airport informed my understanding of city and brand.
-Do first impressions count?
+How my arrival experience at Copenhagen Airport informed my understanding of a city brand.

 Exploring Berlin’s raw, unapologetic city identity